carlobortolan/HaruChat/README.md

 ## What's next

+- ~Adding method level authorization~
-- Adding unit tests
+- ~Adding unit tests~
-- Integration of this API in a mobile App, most likely written in Kotlin or creation of a React web-app using this API
+- ~Integration of this API in a mobile App, most likely written in Kotlin or creation of a React web-app using this API~

 - ...

 ## License